twni2016/pomdp-baselines/docs/run_commands.md

 ## Difficulty Levels of Environments

-Before start running any experiments, we suggest to have a good plan of *environment series* based on difficulty level.
+Before starting running any experiments, we suggest having a good plan of *environment series* based on difficulty level.
 As it is hard to analyze and varies from algorithm to algorithm, we provide some rough estimates:

 1. Extremely Simple as a Sanity Check: Pendulum-V (also shown in our minimal example jupyter notebook) and CartPole-V (for discrete action space)
 2. Simple, Fast, yet Non-trivial: Wind (require precise inference and control), Semi-Circle (sparse reward).
 Both are continuous gridworlds, thus very fast.